Andrea McKenna • May 31, 2026

 Mia also practiced adding captions to images, choosing details that explain what the reader is seeing, and connecting photos to the story she is telling.

-Next week Mia will share her coverage of OLAX's Taco & Loteria Night at the American Legion Post 853
+Next week, Mia will share her coverage of OLAX’s recent Taco & Lotería Night fundraiser at American Legion Post 853.

 Learn More About Borrego Springs